soorajsknairqa/Windows-Commands-Reference/README.md

 windows-commands.html
-File
-Write About this doc

-The document you uploaded is an HTML webpage called “WinCMD — Windows Command Reference.”
-It is a complete interactive website that helps users search, learn, and copy Windows command-line commands for Command Prompt (CMD) and PowerShell.

-Below is a clear explanation of the document.
-Overview of the Document

 The file is a single-page web application built with HTML, CSS, and JavaScript.
 Its purpose is to provide a visual reference guide for Windows command-line commands.
 Users can browse commands, search for them, filter by category, and view examples.